Examples of Anxiety-Related Tics

 Maintain a healthy lifestyle

-Eating well, exercising regularly, and prioritizing sleep are all crucial components of managing anxiety tics.
+Eating well, exercising regularly, and prioritizing sleep are all crucial components of managing tics.
 A healthy lifestyle can help reduce stress levels and improve overall mental health.
 Try implementing some of these natural remedies for anxiety first to see if there’s any improvement and if not, talk to a doctor or therapist.

 Join support groups